Some slips of the tongue (speech errors) for analysis. Latest ones on top.

 7. Betrayal /Portrayal

 An interesting slip of the tongue by Andrew Marr on his Sunday show in line 05 below.
 Marr meant to say ‘portrayal’ but actually said ‘betrayal’.
 He had just finished interviewing the Prime Minister, Boris Johnson, in which they had discussed the use of language in politics.
-‘Betrayal’ was one of the words they had discussed and it seems like this word was primed in memory and ready to interfere when Marr moved to the next item.
+‘Betrayal’ was one of the words they had discussed (but 20 minutes earlier) and it seems like this word was primed in memory and ready to interfere when Marr moved to the next item.
 Marr didn’t try to correct this mistake which is unusual since most speakers do hesitate and repair.
 ‘Betrayal’ and ‘portrayal’ are phonologically similar which might also account for the slip.

 - betrayal /bɪˈtreɪəl/